 Every job interview is a chance to practice answering questions and honing your interview skills.
 That said, why wait until your idea of the perfect job comes along to practice your interview skills?
 Interviewing for jobs you don’t want gives you the chance to develop your skills without blowing your chances of landing your dream job.

 They do say you should never judge a book by its cover.
 So, upon reading the job description, you may assume that this vacancy isn’t for you.
-Although you may find after having a conversation with the hiring manager, receiving a tour of the building and meeting the team, you might see that there is more to it than you initially thought.
+However, after having a conversation with the hiring manager, receiving a tour of the building, and meeting the team, you might see that there is more to it than you initially thought.

 Writing compelling adverts is rarely a hiring manager’s primary strength, rather something they do because they must.
 The resulting job descriptions can, therefore, often be dry and lacking in enthusiasm.